pelinazizoglu/Udacity-ImageClassifierProject/README.md

 • Result: Using the following software and Python libraries: Torch, PIL, Matplotlib.pyplot, Numpy, Seaborn, Torchvision.
 Thus, achieved an accuracy of 80% on test dataset as a result of above approaches.
 Plotted the probabilities for the top 5 classes as a bar graph, along with the input image.

-• Software and Libraries
-This project uses the following software and Python libraries:
+• Software and Libraries: This project uses the following software and Python libraries:
 NumPy, pandas, Sklearn / scikit-learn, Matplotlib and Seaborn (for data visualization)

-• Code File
-Open file jupyter notebook imageclassifierproject.ipynb
+• Code File: Open file jupyter notebook imageclassifierproject.ipynb